Dependent measures in independent theories: Dependent Keisler measures

 (iv) As the restriction map $r_\phi:S_x(B)\to S_\phi(B)$ is a quotient map, it is easy to verify that $\mu_\phi(E)=\mu(r_\phi^{-1}(E))$ for any Borel subset $E\subseteq S_\phi(B)$.
 (See Remark~1.2 in \cite{CGH}.)
 Therefore, by Proposition~465C(d) of \cite{Fremlin4} again, if $\mu$ is dependent over $B$ and in $A$, then whenever $E\subseteq S_x(B)$ is measurable, $\mu|_B(E)>0$, there is some $k\geqslant 1$ such that $(\mu|_B)^{k}D_k(A, B,E)<(\mu|_B E)^{k}$ where $D_k(A, B,E)=\big\{\overline{p}\in E^k: \ \forall I \subseteq k \ \exists b\in A \ \bigwedge_{i\in I}\phi(p_i,b)= 0 \wedge \bigwedge_{i\notin I} \phi(p_i,b)=1\big\}$. \end{Remark}

-The following is an important property of the notion dependent measure. \begin{Proposition} Let $T$ be a complete theory, $M$ a model, and $\mu\in{\frak M}_x(M)$.
-If $\mu$ is dependent, then for any $A\subseteq M$ and any $L(A)$-formula $\phi(x,y)$, every function in the pointwise closure of $\{\phi(x,b):S_\phi(A)\to\{0,1\}~| b\in A\}$ is $\mu$-measurable. \end{Proposition} \begin{proof} This is a consequence of Proposition~\ref{closure}.
+The following is an important property of the notion dependent measure. \begin{Proposition} Let $T$ be a complete theory, $B$ a set, and $\mu\in{\frak M}_x(B)$.
+If $\mu$ is dependent, then for any $A\subseteq B$ and any $L(A)$-formula $\phi(x,y)$, every function in the pointwise closure of the convex hull of $\{\phi(x,b):S_\phi(A)\to\{0,1\}~| b\in A\}$ is $\mu$-measurable. \end{Proposition} \begin{proof} This is a consequence of Facts~\ref{closure} and \ref{fundamental}.
 Indeed, recall that $\mu$ is dependent iff its completion $\bar\mu$ is.
-Now, by the above convention, $\mu_{\phi,A}$ (is complete and) satisfies in the assumptions of Proposition~\ref{closure}. \end{proof}
+Now, by the above convention, $\mu_{\phi,A}$ (is complete and) satisfies in the assumptions of Facts~\ref{closure} and \ref{fundamental}. \end{proof}